 - Fees-free training, one or two years paid if you complete your qualification.

 - Free trades training through the Targeted Training and Apprenticeship Fund.

 For the first time since 2009, domestic student numbers at tertiary institutions increased in 2020.
 However, there are still no silver bullets for anyone as these macro solutions are taking a long time to have an impact on the skills shortage.

 The size of the labour pool in NZ is only going to change slowly as people retrain and upskill and we open the borders again in the year ahead.

 The good news is, there are plenty of things employers can do to find and retain the best talent from our existing labour pool.

-Traditionally, not all small to medium-sized enterprises have been good at taking a step back to think about the way they organise and run the business to attract the right kinds of employees and to retain them.
+Traditionally, not all small to medium-sized enterprises have been good at taking a step back to think about the way they run the business to attract the right kinds of employees and to retain them.
 This sort of design thinking does require an investment of time and energy, but it is an investment worth making.